 Annual cash bonuses are awarded based on the Corporation's actual financial performance compared to targets (weighted 10% for net sales, 50% for adjusted net income and 40% for adjusted cash flow from operations), and on the individual performance of named executive officers.
 The Compensation Committee chose net sales, adjusted net income and adjusted cash flow from operations as the performance targets because it believes that growth in these measures is essential to the Corporation's objective to provide superior long-term total shareholder return.
 The Compensation Committee approves at the beginning of the year the thresholds, targets and maximums for the financial performance measures and the formula for funding the bonus pool.
-In 2013, the Compensation Committee adjusted the calculation of net income, consistent with the terms of the 2013 Bonus Plan, (i) to add back \$4.4 million (after-tax) of asset impairment charges since such asset impairment charges do not necessarily reflect operating performance in the current year and (ii) to exclude \$2.2 million of 2012 R & D Tax Credits since the benefit of these tax credits was included in net income in the 2012 Bonus Plan.
+In 2015, the Compensation Committee adjusted the calculation of net income and cash flow from operations, consistent with the terms of the 2015 Bonus Plan as described above.